 If you commenced the Diploma before 2011, you are required to provide contact details for two referees under the Guidance and Explanatory Notes in the application form.

-You should have your entrance certificate in hand prior to the commencement of your traineeship, however if you do not have it and have applied for it in good time, you can commence work with your traineeship provider but must not design yourself as a trainee solicitor until the certificate has been issued.
+You should have your entrance certificate in hand prior to the commencement of your traineeship, however if you do not have it and have applied for it in good time, you can commence work with your traineeship provider but must not designate yourself as a trainee solicitor until the certificate has been issued.

 Entrance certificate application form